MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 ### Create a service principal

 To access the secret in the key vault, your application must use a service principal that has access to the secret.
+You'll use the Azure command line interface (CLI) to create the service principal and grant access to the secret in Azure Vault.

-1. To create a service principal with owner role on the resource group, run the following Azure CLI command, replacing *&lt;spName&gt;* with a suitable name for an application identity (for example, *ai-app*).
+1. Rerurn to Visual Studio Code, and in the interactive terminal for the **02-cognitive-security** folder, run the following Azure CLI command, replacing *&lt;spName&gt;* with a suitable name for an application identity (for example, *ai-app*).
 Also replace *&lt;subscriptionId&gt;* and *&lt;resourceGroup&gt;* with the correct values for your subscription ID and the resource group containing your cognitive services and key vault resources:

     > **Tip**: If you are unsure of your subscription ID, use the **az account show** command to retrieve your subscription information - the subscription ID is the **id** attribute in the output.